Incredible wildlife, spectacular scenery, delicious food & wine and intriguing history - explore an island at the world's edge.

 Fly to Ahmedabad via Dubai with Emirates.
 (N)

-Early check in on arrival for a 2-night stay at Mani Mansion.
-Morning at leisure.
-Afternoon tour taking in Sidi Saiyyed mosque, Hutheesing Jain temple, Gandhi ashram, Dada Hari stepwell and the Shreyas folk museum.
+Early-check in on arrival for a 2-night stay at the beautiful heritage property, Mani Mansion.
+Ahmedabad combines archaic architectural wonders with new world metropolis, and after a few hours rest at the hotel, take an afternoon tour to discover some of the key sights.
+Visit the in Sidi Saiyyed mosque, Hutheesing Jain temple, Gandhi ashram, Dada Hari stepwell and the Shreyas folk museum.
 (N)

 Enjoy a desert safari across the Little Rann of Kutch, a saline wilderness which is home to the wild ass as well as a multitude of water birds.
-In the afternoon visit the local Mihir, Rabari and Bajania tribes, who create some of the most remarkable textiles in the country.
+In the afternoon, visit the local Mihir, Rabari and Bajania tribes, who create some of the most remarkable textiles in the country.
+The women of the tribes wear silver jewellery from head to toe and beautifully coloured clothing with intricate thread work.
 (B, L, D)

 Drive to Gogunda for a 2-night stay at Gogunda Palace, a 16th-century fortress.
-Lunch in the palace home of a former ruling royal family.
+Dine like a royal as you enjoy lunch at the former palace, with traditional Rajput recipes which have stood the test of time.
 (B, L, D)

-Morning at leisure.
-Afternoon sightseeing tour in the lakeside city of Udaipur, visiting the city palace, the miniature painting studios and Jagdish temple.
-Afterwards wander through the streets of the old town before taking a cruise on Lake Pichola.
+Morning at leisure before travelling to one of Rajasthan's most beautiful cities - Udaipur.
+Set on the shores of Lake Pichola and surrounded by the Aravalli hills, your sightseeing here includes visits to the City Palace, a miniature painting studio and Jagdish temple.
+Afterwards, wander through the streets of the old town before taking a cruise on Lake Pichola.
 (B, D)

-Travel to Manvar for an overnight stay at Manvar Desert Camp.
-En route, visit the city of Jodhpur with its Brahmin blue-washed houses and imposing Mehrangarh fort.
+Visit the bustling city of Jodhpur with its Brahmin blue-washed houses and imposing Mehrangarh fort.
 Visit the museum at the Umaid Bhawan Palace.
-(B, D)

 Drive to the 'Golden City' of Jaisalmer for a 2-night stay at Mariott Resort & Spa.
 The drive itself to Jaisalmer is spectacular as you travel across the barren Thar Desert before reaching the golden sandstone town walls, narrow streets lined with exquisitely carved buildings.
 (B)

-Enjoy a day's sightseeing including Jaisalmer fort, Gadisar lake- a large artificial rainwater reservoir built in 1367, Patwon-ki-haveli and Sadar Bazar.
+The streets in Jaisalmer are awash with merchant havelis, labyrinthine streets and medieval ruins.
+Enjoy a day's sightseeing including Jaisalmer fort; Gadisar lake, a large artificial rainwater reservoir built in 1367; Patwon-ki-haveli; and Sadar Bazar.
 Later visit the Desert National Park in the great Thar Desert.
 (B)

 Take the short flight to Jaipur for a 2-night stay at Trident Jaipur (or similar).
 (B)